Ford F-Series (ninth generation): Design history

 In the interest of aerodynamics, the lines of the hood, front fenders, and grille were rounded off for 1992.
 Along with the larger grille, the headlights were enlarged (with the turn signals again moving below).
 Inside, the interior was updated with a redesigned dashboard along with new seats.
 Extended-cab (SuperCab) models received larger rear side windows.
 A notable change included the reintroduction of the Flareside bed that returned for production since 1987.
 Instead of the previous classic-style bed, the Flareside bed was now a narrow-body version of the dual rear-wheel bed; the rear fenders were repositioned to fit the width of the cab.
 Also, unlike with the classic Flareside bed, dual gas tanks were available with it, but only for 2-wheel-drive models.
 There are also F-150 badges being replaced by special Flareside badging as seen on the front fenders.

 The 1994 models brought a slightly updated dashboard and the addition of a standard driver's-side airbag on F-150s and light-duty F-250s only, center high mount stop lamp (CHMSL), brake-shift interlock, and CFC-free air conditioning.
 New options for 1994 included remote keyless entry with alarm, a compact disc player fitted into the regular stereo system, and a power driver's seat; an electrochromic inside rear view mirror was also offered for 1994 and 1995 as part of a luxury light package.

-Ford trailed their rival General Motors in combined truck sales for much of the ninth generation, though sales steadily rose each year.
-500,000 F-Series trucks were sold in 1992, but this rose to nearly 800,000 by 1996, allowing Ford to overtake combined sales of Chevrolet and GMC trucks for the first time in a decade.
+Ford trailed its rival General Motors in combined truck sales for much of the ninth generation, though sales steadily rose each year.
+About 500,000 F-Series trucks were sold in 1992, but this rose to nearly 800,000 by 1996, allowing Ford to overtake combined sales of Chevrolet and GMC trucks for the first time in a decade.